Hi,

 I usually set a fixed video output mode for all devices that i deploy because i often have to work with broken screens as well as video mixers that don’t send proper EDID information.

-In the past i used to do this using the file /config/tvservice
+In the past i used to do this using the file /config/tvservice.

 Unfortunately this does not work on the Pi4.
 It briefly works during boot but as soon as the setup is loaded it switches back to automatic detection.

-).
+I can manually fix this by ssh-ing into the box and running the tvservice binary (i.e. tvservice -e "CEA 33").
 After that i also have to restart the infobeamer binary to fix the OpenGL screen size.
 Of course this workaround is far from being feasible - especially since the video output resolution is reset whenever a new setup gets assigned to the device.

 After some tinkering i found out that it is possible to force the resolution on the Pi4 by writing something like this